 2. The Good Moral Character Requirement

-- Violating any controlled substance law of the United States, any State, or any foreign country
+- Violating any controlled substance law

 - Habitual drunkenness

-- Lying to gain immigration benefits
+- Lying to obtain immigration benefits fraudulently

-3. Clerical Errors and other Filing Mistakes
+3. Clerical Errors and Other Filing Mistakes